mendix/docs/content/en/docs/appstore/platform-supported-content/modules/genai/conversational-ui.md

 The `Action Microflow` that is stored on a `ProviderConfig` is executed when the user clicks the **Send** button.
 This microflow handles the interaction between the LLM connectors and the Conversational UI entities.
 The **USE_ME** folder included in the Conversational UI module contains example action microflows for both [OpenAI](/appstore/modules/genai/openai/) and [Amazon Bedrock](/appstore/modules/aws/amazon-bedrock/).
 You can copy these microflows and modify them for your use cases, or use them directly for test purposes.

 Add the action microflow to an existing `ProviderConfig` by using the **Set Chat Action** toolbox action.
-Note that this action does not commit the object, so you must also add a step to commit it afterwards.
+Note that this action does not commit the object, so you must add a step to commit it afterward.

 #### Creating a Custom Action Microflow

 A typical action microflow is responsible for the following:
-* Convert the `ChatContext` with user input to a `Request` structure for the chat completions operation.
+* Convert the `ChatContext` with user input to a `Request` structure for the chat completion operation.
-* Retrieve the connection details (i.e. credentials, configuration, ...) for the operation.
+* Retrieve the connection details (i.e. credentials, configuration, etc.) for the operation.
-* Execute the chat completions operation for the LLM of choice.
+* Execute the chat completion operation for the LLM of choice.
 * Update the `ChatContext` structure based on the response so that the user can see the result in the UI.

-If you want to create your own custom action microflow, keep the following considerations in mind:
+If you want to create your custom action microflow, keep the following considerations in mind:

 * Only one input parameter of [ChatContext](#chat-context) or a specialization is accepted.
-* The return type needs to be a `Success` Boolean.
+* The return type needs to be a `Success` boolean.
 * Use the [chat context](#chatcontext-operations) and [request operations](#request-operations) to facilitate the interaction between the chat context and the model.
-* The custom action microflow can only be triggered if it is set as action microflow for the `ProviderConfig` using one of the operations mentioned before.
+* The custom action microflow can only be triggered if it is set as an action microflow for the `ProviderConfig` using one of the operations mentioned before.

 ##### ChatContext operations {#chatcontext-operations}

 The following operations can be found in the toolbox for changing the [ChatContext](#chat-context) in a (custom) action microflow:
 * `Set ConversationID` sets the ConversationID on the `ChatContext`.
-Storing the ConversationID is needed for chat with history within Retrieve and Generate with [Amazon Bedrock](/appstore/modules/aws/amazon-bedrock/).
+Storing the ConversationID is needed for a chat with history within Retrieve and Generate with [Amazon Bedrock](/appstore/modules/aws/amazon-bedrock/).
 * `Set Topic` sets the `Topic` of the `ChatContext`.
 This attribute can be used in the **History** sidebar while making historical chats visible to users.

 ##### Request Operations {#request-operations}

-The following operations are to be used in a (custom) action microflow:
+The following operations are used in a (custom) action microflow:

-* `Create Request from ChatContext` creates a [Request](/appstore/modules/genai/commons/) object that is used as input parameter in a `Chat with History` operation as part of the [action microflow](#action-microflow).
+* `Create Request from ChatContext` creates a [Request](/appstore/modules/genai/commons/) object that is used as an input parameter in a `Chat with History` operation as part of the [action microflow](#action-microflow).
 For more information about the `Chat with History` operation, see [(Azure) OpenAI](/appstore/modules/genai/openai/#chatcompletions-with-with-history) or [Amazon Bedrock](/appstore/modules/aws/amazon-bedrock/).
 * `Get Current User Prompt` gets the current user prompt.
-It can be used in the [action microflow](#action-microflow), because the `CurrentUserPrompt` from the chat context is no longer available.
+It can be used in the [action microflow](#action-microflow) because the `CurrentUserPrompt` from the chat context is no longer available.
 * `Update Assistant Response` processes the response of the model and adds the new message and any sources to the UI.
 This is typically one of the last steps of the logic in an [action microflow](#action-microflow).

 ### Customize styling {#customize-styling}

-The ConversationalUI module comes with its own stylesheets that are intended to work on top of Atlas Core.
-You can use variables and custom classes to modify the default rendering, think of colors, sizes and positions.
-To learn more about customizing styling in a Mendix app in general and targeting elements using scss selectors, please refer to the [how-to](/howto/front-end/customize-styling-new/#add-custom-styling) page.
+The ConversationalUI module comes with its stylesheets that are intended to work on top of Atlas Core.
+You can use variables and custom classes to modify the default rendering, and think of colors, sizes, and positions.
+To learn more about customizing styling in a Mendix app in general and targeting elements using SCSS selectors, please refer to the [how-to](/howto/front-end/customize-styling-new/#add-custom-styling) page.

 #### Variables {#customize-styling-variables}

 The following variables have a default value defined in the Conversational UI module.
-You can override the values by setting a custom value in the _custom-variables.scss file or your own styling module.
+You can override the values by setting a custom value in the _custom-variables.scss file or your styling module.

 | Variable name | Description |
 | --- | --- |